 The novice’s teachings may not be sufficient for the attainment of enlightenment but they are all he has.
 They seemed profound when the master spoke them.
 In the center of the temple they are dreams of shadows compared to the holes in themselves.

 By what measure is Something preferable to Nothing?
 Which is more fundamental?
 How could the first Maker have pronounced his concoction of Something “good”?
 Compared to what?
 If the proclamation entailed its own truth, the pre-existent void could have been affirmed instead.
-Unless His very essence is good and all manifestations share its intrinsic nature …
+Unless His very essence is good and all manifestations share this intrinsic nature.
+Or is it the gratuitous nature of all non-primary causes that makes the Source benevolent: that which is self-sufficient and self-sustaining has nothing to gain from anything contingent.

 The monks were stunned when the author told them that perception of many holes, when accompanied by dismay, is considered a form of derangement in the West.
 They said, contrariwise, to respond with anything other than awe and terror is proof of spiritual poverty.
 Even animals who have wandered into the temple have been overwhelmed, incapable of leaving on their own.